TaaatiMachado/Pokelisting/README.md

 3- Fill the info and add the cards
 ```
 ### Status
-This project is the product of a React.js study of Tati Machado, to improve skills and achieve new opportunities.
+This project is the product of React.js studies from Tati Machado, to improve her skills as a Front-end Developer.

 ### Contributions
 Suggestions and pull requests are always welcome :)